Dkowald/kwld.GitPackage/doc/GitPackage.md

 Optional to over-ride the default git-get cache.

 - $(GitPackage-DesignTimeBuild)
-Toggle to enable restore git packages as part of design time build.
+Set to 'true' to enable restore git packages as part of design time build.
 false by default.

 - $(GitPackage-LogLevel)